-your points (one or two lines will do- you will be marked down for excessive use of quotations').
-Development Analyze evidence in a way that supports your claims and overall thesis, including identifying literary devices/figures of speech and explaining hose they contribute to the meaning of the text.
+DEVELOPMENT Analyze evidence in a way that supports your claims and overall thesis, including identifying literary devices/figures of speech and explaining how they contribute to the meaning of the text.
 AVOID SUMMARY.
-Mechanics Spelling, grammar, punctuation must be correct.
+MECHANICS Spelling, grammar, punctuation must be correct.
 Papers must show careful proofreading, subject-verb agreement, no run-on sentences or sentence fragments, clear pronoun usage.

-Suggestions for Critical Responses/Thought Papers
+Suggestions for Critical Responses

-You must mention all of the readings or the week in your critical response papers, but you are free to concentrate more on one story that particularly piques your interest.
+You must mention all of the readings for the week in your critical response papers, but you are free to concentrate more on one story that particularly piques your interest.